larryhastings/appeal/README.md

 refer to these collectively as *positional parameters.)*

-## Our First Example
+## Hello, World!

+Let's see Appeal in action, with our first example.
-In all our examples, we're going to work with a script called `script.py`.
-The first version looks like this:
+In all our examples we're going to assume your program is called `script.py`.
+Let's say `script.py` looked like
+this:

 ```Python
 import appeal